puppetlabs/puppetdb/documentation/configure.markdown

 not supplied, we bind to `localhost`.
 To listen on all available interfaces, use `0.0.0.0`.

-To avoid DNS resolution confusion, if you wish to set this to something other than `localhost`, we reccoment using an IP address instead of a hostname
+To avoid DNS resolution confusion, if you wish to set this to something other than `localhost`, we reccomend using an IP address instead of a hostname

 ### `ssl-port`